Introduction

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.

-Who Does it Affect?,
+Who Does It Affect?,

 Application Process,

-Benefits of the New Rule,
+Implications of the Rule,

 Key Takeaways,